KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 After some calculations it should send

-- 8 on/off gates
-- 8 note frequencies with software pitchbend
+- 8 note frequencies with software pitchbend (purportedly 14 bits by setting analogWriteFrequency and analogWriteResolution according to https://www.pjrc.com/teensy/td_pulse.html)
 - 8 note velocities
 - channel pitchbend

-as PWM voltages at 25 GPIO output pins.
+as PWM voltages at 25 GPIO output pins and

+- 8 on/off gates to MCP23017,

 It also uses four Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send